 Reading is the key that unlocks the whole curriculum so the ability to efficiently decode is essential.
 Early reading sessions are expected to occur each day with no exceptions, as the continuity and pace of the programme is key to accelerating the progress of children’s reading development.
 Guided reading is a focus across the school.
 Once fluent readers, pupil’s engage in at least 15 minutes of independent reading a day.

 A typical English lesson involves, discussion, reading and writing for the whole class and small groups, as well as individual and paired activities.
 Our aim is to ensure that key English skills are taught across the curriculum as well as in standalone lessons.

-Children participate as speakers and listeners during Literacy sessions.
+Children participate as speakers and listeners during all sessions.
 Language is developed and improved by talking, discussion, exchanging ideas and experiences.

-Children engage in a variety of activities to promote the learning of phonics and we follow the ‘Letters and Sounds’ programme starting at phase 2.
+Children engage in a variety of activities to promote the learning of phonics and we follow the ‘Little Wandle’ programme starting at phase 2.
 Children also experience a range of different reading genres e.g. fairy stories, non-fiction text, rhyme and recounts.